 Travelers Have Been Embracing This Weird Trend That Has Us Scratching Our Heads

 How do you pass the time when you're on a flight?
-Many of us listen to music or watch a movie, some of us read a book, and others might get chatty with their travel partner.
+Many of us listen to music or watch a movie, some read a book, and others might get chatty with their travel partner.
 I've been a flight attendant for more than a decade, and I can confirm that the most common questions (and complaints) I get have to do with Wi-Fi and the inflight entertainment system.
 This is why I was overwhelmingly perplexed when I heard about people who choose to "rawdog" their flights.
-What exactly is rawdogging a flight?
-It's a new trend of travelers staying awake, but opting out of all forms of entertainment and service, including any beverages or food.
+What exactly is rawdogging?
+It's a new trend where travelers stay awake, but opt out of all forms of entertainment and service, including any beverages or food.
 In the most extreme version, you can't even use the bathroom.

-Most things gain popularity for a reason, like these 5 growing travel trends to try in 2026 for a unique getaway, and the rawdogging trend originates from a positive place — those who want to practice mindfulness when traveling.
+Most things gain popularity for a reason (see five growing travel trends to try in 2026 for a unique getaway), and rawdogging originated from a positive place — those who want to practice mindfulness when traveling.
 "It can allow you to deepen your practice, by tuning into your breath, the sounds of the plane, or just your own heartbeat," Crystal Riley, wellness coach and founder of Wellness & Woo, told Forbes.
 "It's an opportunity to observe your inner landscape without judgment, which can lead to a deeper sense of calm and clarity."

 While disconnecting in this way can have benefits, it's all about moderation, especially on a long-haul flight.
 True rawdogging may actually be causing its participants more harm than good.
-Read on to learn just how popular this viral travel trend is and why most experts don't recommend it, especially the extreme version of depriving yourself of food, water, and sleep.
+In fact, most experts don't recommend it, especially the extreme version of depriving yourself of food, water, and sleep.

 How popular is rawdogging a flight?

-There's been much debate online about rawdogging flights, although the behavior doesn't seem too widespread.
+There's been much debate online about rawdogging, although the behavior doesn't seem too widespread.
 According to the BBC, the trend is largely driven by young men.
 Some of them want to test or show off their self-control and mental strength, while others simply enjoy it as a form of meditation.
-Reddit user Patito7 recently wrote, "I am very busy and it feels very nice, even luxurious to just sit with my thoughts for a couple hours.
+Reddit user Patito7 wrote in late 2025, "I am very busy and it feels very nice, even luxurious to just sit with my thoughts for a couple hours.
 I think it is just a different way to look at it."
-On the other side is Reddit user nonquitt who puts their opinion succinctly: "I'd truly rather die."
+On the other side is Reddit user nonquitt who put their opinion succinctly: "I'd truly rather die."

-My experience is that people want to bring more things with them in the cabin — not less.
-In fact, one of the biggest pieces of advice I hand out to travelers is to always be prepared, which includes bringing your own entertainment and even your own food.
-But as this travel trend grows and the online debate rages on, what do experts say about rawdogging a flight?
+My perspective is that people want to bring more things with them in the cabin — not less.
+In fact, one of the biggest pieces of advice I hand out to travelers is to always be prepared, which includes bringing your own entertainment and even food.

 Rawdogging can negatively impact your health